 With over 50 years of experience, W.A.
-Building Movers are experts in foundation leveling in New Jersey, New York, Connecticut and Pennsylvania.
+Building Movers are experts in foundation leveling in New Jersey, Connecticut, and Pennsylvania.

 Foundation Leveling: Pier & Beam Foundation

 Each home is different and there are different ways to have a home leveled.
 If your home has a pier and beam foundation with a dirt crawl space it will be a lot easier to level since it is much easier to access.
 A few methods that are used with pier and beam foundations include:

 - Installing new piers

 Piling or piering is the technique of driving steel pipe pilings